dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-policies-in-microsoft-intune.md

 > [!NOTE]
 > Remember that when two policies with different levels of restriction apply to the same device or user, the more restrictive policy applies in practice.

-## Policy refresh and update intervals
-Be aware that policies are refreshed and updated on regular intervals.
-In general, policies should be registered on devices within 15 minutes of your making a change.
-Here are more details about regular intervals for policy refreshing:

--   **Windows device enrolled for MDM**: Policy is updated every 8 hours for Windows 8.1 and Windows 10 devices and every 24 hours for Windows RT devices.

--   **Windows Phone**: Policy is updated every 8 hours.
-This can be forced by a refresh in the Company Portal, under **Settings**.

--   **iOS**: Policy is updated once a day at a random time interval.
-This can also be forced by opening the Company Portal , selecting the device, and choosing **Sync**.

--   **Android**: Policy is updated once a day at a random time interval.
-This can also be forced by opening the Company Portal , selecting the device, and choosing **Sync**.

 ## Microsoft Intune policy-related errors in policyplatform.log
 For non-MDM Windows devices, policy errors in the policyplatform.log file may be the result of non-default settings in the Windows User Account Control (UAC) on the device.
 Some non-default UAC settings can affect Microsoft Intune client installations and policy execution.